 Corey Anderson: Somerset sign New Zealand all-rounder for T20 Blast

-New Zealand all-rounder Corey Anderson has signed to play for Somerset in this season's T20 Blast.
+Somerset have re-signed New Zealand all-rounder Corey Anderson for this season's T20 Blast.